 Think about this effect when you see a red octagon or an X on a map.
 These symbols speak to us on an almost primitive level.

 As people interact with a symbol, it becomes filled with meaning.

-When you see a person wearing a white coat and stethoscope you probably think that person is a doctor.
-The white coat and stethoscope are symbols for the medical profession.
+When you see a person wearing a white coat and stethoscope, you probably think that person is a doctor.
+The white coat and stethoscope are symbols of the medical profession.

-When people see a “red cross”, people around the world will quickly think of the Red Cross.
+When people see a “red cross,” people worldwide will quickly think of the Red Cross.

 How symbols influence your brand identity and branding

 Many nonprofits use logos as symbols for their brand identity.

 Symbols are a visual shorthand that nonprofits can use to imbue their brand identity with a deeper meaning.

 Symbols create connections between your nonprofit and the ideas you want people to associate with your company.